Installation of Puffin Crossing on Alkham Road

-Funding for the proposed pedestrian crossing has been secured from government funding via Kent County Council’s Local Transport Plan.
-The scheme is proposed to be implemented in the current financial year.
+Funding for the pedestrian crossing has been secured from government funding via Kent County Council’s Local Transport Plan.

 As part of our National Lottery funded project at Kearsney Abbey we're building a 180 sq. m. extension to the cafe.
 This will provide an enlarged café with modern kitchen facilities, along with new customer toilets.
 The extension and toilets will be fully accessible, including a Changing Places facility.
 A new outside space will provide additional seating.